 PC.3.1.1.1 From the PSM Implementation Date in relation to information exchanges between The Company and Network Operators, paragraphs PC.3.2.(c) and (d), PC.3.3, PC.3.4, PC.3.5, PC.3.6, PC3.7, PC.4.3.1, PC.4.3.2, PC.4.5, PC.7, PC.A and PC.B shall no longer apply and paragraphs PC.9, PC.10 and PC.G shall instead apply.
+PC.A.9 will generally not apply to Network Operators except in the cases where RMS and EMT models need to be submitted by the Network Operator for an Embedded Medium Power Station not subject to a Bilateral Agreement as further defined within PC.A.9.

+PC.3.1.1.2 For the avoidance of doubt, RMS or EMT model submissions are not considered as information exchanges, in relation to PC.3.1.1.1.

-PC.3.1.1.2 In the event that The Company and all Network Operators are not in a position to implement information exchange as described in PC.9, PC.10 and PC.G, by the PSM Implementation Date, The Company and Network Operators shall use their best endeavours to agree an alternative PSM Implementation Date.
+PC.3.1.1.3 In the event that The Company and all Network Operators are not in a position to implement information exchange as described in PC.9, PC.10 and PC.G, by the PSM Implementation Date, The Company and Network Operators shall use their best endeavours to agree an alternative PSM Implementation Date.